akibahmed229/Java-Employee_Management-System-Website/README.md

 ## The App.js file is responsible for rendering the root component.

-## The styles.css file contains custom styles for the website.
+## The index.css file contains custom styles for the website.

   <br/>